Axis-Fi/axis-core/design/FEATURES.md

   - Reclaim: enables an auction owner to reclaim the payout tokens that have not been redeemed
   - Transform: transfers the derivative into another form
     - e.g. transform a vesting token into an option token and creates an auction for it.
-- A derivative token can have a number of uses:
+- There are a number of different derivative types:
+  - Fixed expiry
+    - Expires on a specific date
+  - Fixed term
+    - Expires after a specific term, e.g. 3 months
+  - Vesting
     - Cliff vesting
       - At a certain expiration date, the full amount is vested
+      - Different users can have different cliff dates (hence it requires ERC6909)
+    - Linear vesting
+    - Rage vesting
+      > Rage Vesting introduces the concept of Rage Quitting, where users can unlock their proportional share of tokens vested at a point in time but forfeit the remaining balance.
+    - Staked vesting
+    - Dynamic
+      - Could implement an arbitrary vesting algorithm
+  - Call options
+    - Call options give buyers the opportunity to buy an asset at a specified price within a specific time period
+    - Only covered calls are supported: the auction owner has to provide the collateral so that call options are guaranteed to settle if they are exercised
+    - TODO fixed vs oracle strike
   - Success token
     - See [Outcome Finance](https://docs.outcome.finance/success-tokens/what-are-success-tokens)
-  - Options
-  - Rage Vesting
-  - TODO complete list of uses
-  - Staked vesting
-  - Fixed expiry
-  - Fixed term
+    - Combination of a vesting token and an option for those tokens

 ### Hooks